NerdNu/mkgroups/README.md

 `LuckPerms` (the default) and `bPermissions` (not recommended and has limitations due to bugs and missing commands).

+`mkgroups` can also convert a bPermissions `groups.yml` file to the new input format.

 Concept of Operation
 --------------------